-Figure 170 Payload Encryption - Edit Page with Master Key Displayed
+Figure 177 Payload Encryption - Edit Page with Master Key Displayed

 - 7. Record and save the master key generated in Step 6. - 8.
 On the local unit, follow Steps Error!
-Reference source not found. through 6 to configure the same master k ey configured on the remote unit also on the local unit. - 9.
-Enable payload encryption on the remote unit: - i In the Admin Mode field, select AES-256 to enable payload encryption. - ii In the Session Key Period field, configure a time interval in hours and minutes (HH:MM).
+Reference source not found. through 6 to configure the same master key configured on the remote unit also on the local unit. - 9.
+Enable payload encryption on the remote unit: - i In the Admin Mode field, select AES-256 to enable payload encryption. - In the Session Key Period field, configure a time interval in hours and minutes (HH:MM).
 This is the interval at which the session key is automatically regenerated.
+The Session Key Period can be from 3 minutes (00:03) to 12 hours (12:00)..